S12P/Coloration/README.md

     $ g++ main.cpp

-Building on OS X with random graph
+Building on OS X with a user-created file
 ----------------

     $ clang++ main.cpp name_of_file

-Building on Linux with random graph
+Building on Linux with a user-created file
 -----------------

     $ g++ main.cpp name_of_file